phyodev/about_me/README.md

 # About Me

-- 👋 Hi, I’m Phyo Pyae Sone and an IT Enthusiast.
+- 👋 Hi, I’m Phyo Pyae Sone.
+Software Engineer and an IT Enthusiast from Myanmar.
+(Currently Yangon)
 - 👀 I’m interested in Computer Science, Programming, Coding, Making projects and Environment Clean and Green.
 - 🌱 I’m currently learning Business Information Technology.
 - 💞️ I’m looking to collaborate on Python and AI projects and other.
 (Data, AI_Models, Django)